Lightning-AI/litdata/README.md

   <summary> ✅ Access subsets of large cloud datasets</summary>
 &nbsp;

-Access a subset of a dataset or individual items without loading all data on the local machine.
+Look at specific parts of a large dataset without downloading the whole thing or loading it on a local machine.

 ```python
 from litdata import StreamingDataset